Flamingo that escaped Kansas zoo in 2005 spotted in Texas - NewsBreak

 WICHITA, Kan.
 (AP) — One of two flamingos that escaped from a Kansas zoo during a storm 17 years ago has been spotted on the coast of Texas, wildlife officials said.

 The Coastal Fisheries division of Texas Parks and Wildlife confirmed Tuesday to The Associated Press that the African flamingo — known as No. 492 because of the number on its leg band — was captured on video shot March 10 by an environmental activist near Port Lavaca, Texas, at Rhodes Point in Cox Bay.
-Officials were able to make out the bird’s leg band on the video.
+Officials were able to make out the bird’s leg band on the video.‘Heavy pigs’ fight off bear that entered their pen

 The bird and another flamingo escaped from the Sedgwick County Zoo in Wichita on a stormy night in June 2005.
 Employees had not yet clipped the birds’ wings to prevent them from flying, which facilitated their escape.